 Sift through the forgotten whisky gems inside Black Cat on Rose Street which is a gem in itself.
 Pop in for a flight of whisky tasters whenever you want, and the bartender will go out of his or her way to make sure you try a few that you’re likely to enjoy.
 Then they’ll explain a bit about each whisky as you taste.
 Black Cat is the ideal place if you’re a whisky novice looking for a casual tasting session and a really fun, relaxed atmosphere - plus you might be there in time for a bit of live folk music, too.

 If there’s one place in Edinburgh which serves up a real Scottish storm, it’s the one that specialises in both haggis and whisky.
 The Arcade Haggis and Whisky House in the centre of the Old Town is one of the most popular spots in the city to taste Scottish haggis and, of course, whisky.
+It's also one of the in Edinburgh.
 Relax in the warm and friendly pub with one of their over 100 whiskies, and try their signature stack of haggis, neeps and tatties.

 Want a taste of Scottish whisky but know you won’t like it neat?
-The Devil’s Advocate is based in an old Victorian pump house and it rustles up some of the best whisky cocktails in Edinburgh and is by far the best choice for someone who thinks they’re not a fan of whisky to give it another chance (however there are plenty more cocktails on the menu than only whisky-based, don’t worry!)
+The Devil’s Advocate is one of the , based in an old Victorian pump house and it rustles up some incredible whisky cocktails.
+It's by far the best choice for someone who thinks they’re not a fan of whisky to give it another chance (however there are plenty more cocktails on the menu than only whisky-based, don’t worry!)
 The award-winning bartenders change up the cocktail list with the seasons, plus there’s always draught beers, ciders and wine if whisky or cocktails really aren’t your thing.

 Yet another Old Town gem is this one on Hope Street.
 Usquabae Whisky Bar and Restaurant won ‘Whisky Bar of the Year in 2018’ and for good reason.
 The hidden, basement tavern is packed with so many different whiskies that they don’t just have a menu, they have a Whisky Library!
 Within it you’ll find whiskies from all over Scotland and many international brands of all different ages.
 You might feel a little overwhelmed at the massive selection, so why not go for one of their already put together Whisky Flights for 4 drams and someone to guide you through each.